Vikramsingh01/rp/README.md

 ## Installations

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine -> https://github.com/Vikramsingh01/rp
 2. Install the required dependencies by running <code>mvn clean install</code> in the root directory <br>
    OR <br>
    Import project as an existing Maven project in Eclipse, File > Import > Maven > Existing Maven Projects > Next > <br>
    a.
-Browse to headway <br>
+Browse to automation-demo <br>
    b.
 Ensure pom.xml is found <br>
    c.
 Finish.
 3. Update the <code>config.properties</code> file to configure the test settings such as the browser type and test URL.
 4. Write your test cases in the <code> src/test/java </code> directory using TestNG annotation and POM design pattern.

-## Contribution

-Contributions are welcome!
-Please feel free to open a pull request or submit an issue if you find any bugs or have any suggestions for improvement.